alawllm/finances_app/README.md

 **Implemented features:**

-- firebase authentication and authorization,
+- firebase authentication and authorization
-- storing records in firestore database,
+- storing records in firestore database
+- possibility to create and delete spaces in which records are held
-- CRUD Functionality,
+- CRUD Functionality
-- Private Routes,
+- Private Routes
 - popup modal for updating the record;

 **Further planned features:**

-- possibility to create ledgers with access for more than one user,
-- records sorting,
+- records sorting
+- data visualisation
-- hover and focus states for the interactive elements on the page,
+- hover and focus states for the interactive elements on the page
 - working mobile version;

 ## 👨‍💻 Tech Stack